-Published 2 February 2022
+Published 1 February 2023

-This statement is the statutory statement on data ethics for 2021.
-The bank's annual report for 2021 contains a reference to this statement.
-This statement covers the financial reporting period from 1 January to 31 December 2021.
+This statement is the statutory statement on data ethics for 2022.
+The bank's annual report for 2022 contains a reference to this statement.
+This statement covers the financial reporting period from 1 January to 31 December 2022.

-In 2021 the board of directors of Ringkjøbing Landbobank, referred to below as the bank, adopted a data ethics policy.
+In November 2022 the board of directors of Ringkjøbing Landbobank (Ringkjøbing Landbobank referred to below as the bank) adopted an update of the bank's data ethics policy.
+The update comprised only a few editorial changes.
 The policy provides the framework for the bank's ethical principles and conduct in relation to data.